 03 – Optimize your CSS

 By removing unnecessary codes and line breaks, you might have the opportunity to reduce the CSS file size by 50%.
 Again, this translates into massive bandwidth saving due to the fact that your style.css file is downloaded every time a unique visitor visits your blog.
-Here is one of my favorite online tool – Online CSS Optimizer.
+Here is one of my favorite online tool – Online CSS Optimizer or Clean CSS.

 Don’t just stop there, remove and optimize all those unwanted codes from the two most requested pages – index.php and single.php, remove line breaks, empty spaces, comments, redundant codes and many more.
 This will probably shave off another 10KB.
 This can be done automatically on the fly with 2 cache plugins:

 You can dramatically reduce your CPU load by hosting your WordPress Theme’s images on another server, no plugin or special software required.
-You don’t even have to spend a single cent on another web hosting plan – simply upload the images to flickr.
-When you’re done uploading, get the url to the image and point the url address in your WordPress Theme to the image in flickr.
-Outsource it for free!
-It is like using a CDN or Amazon S3 minus the hole in your pocket.
+You don’t even have to spend much on another web hosting plan – simply upload the images to a CDN.

 05 – Clean WordPress Options